-• "Material" as "material evidence or information is directly relevant and important in a legal or academic argument."51

-- "Continuous" as "a continuous process or event continues for a period of time without stopping."52 - "Repetition" as "a thing, word, action, etc. that is repeated."53
+- "Material" is "material evidence or information is directly relevant and important in a legal or academic argument." - "Continuous" is "a continuous process or event continues for a period of time without stopping."55 - "Repetition" is "a thing, word, action, etc. that is repeated."56

 A failure by an entity to comply with section 30B in any material respect may therefore include a significant, relevant, and important failure.
-A failure on a continuous basis may be prolonged without interruption, while a failure on a repetitive basis may be done many times in the same manner by the entity.
+A failure on a continuous basis may be prolonged without interruption, while a failure on a repetitive basis may be done many times in the same manner by the entity, implying that non-compliance on a continuous or repetitive basis may span more than one year of assessment.

-The Commissioner may withdraw the approval in any of the above circumstances but must decide each case on its own facts and circumstances.
-Notice must be given to the transgressing entity of the intention to withdraw the approval and also specify a period within which corrective steps must be taken.
+The Commissioner may withdraw the approval in any of the above circumstances but must consider each case on its own facts and circumstances.
+Notice must be given to the transgressing entity of the intention to withdraw the approval and also specify a period determined by the Commissioner within which corrective steps must be taken.
+An entity must be provided with a reasonable opportunity to rectify the non-compliance identified by the Commissioner.
+The correction must, however, be done not later than the year of assessment following the year of assessment in which the Commissioner identified and issued the notice of intention to withdraw the approval.

-If no corrective steps are taken by the entity within the period stated in the notice, the approval will be withdrawn from the beginning of the year of assessment in which the non-compliance or failure by the entity occurred.54 The decision to withdraw the approval is subject to objection and appeal (see 8).
+If no corrective steps are taken by the entity within the period stated in the notice, the approval will be withdrawn from the beginning of the year of assessment in which the non-compliance or failure by the entity identified by the Commissioner occurred.
+The Commissioner, however, may not withdraw approval of years of assessment that have prescribed.
+The decision to withdraw the approval is subject to objection and appeal (see 8).

-On withdrawal of its approval, the affected entity must transfer or take reasonable steps to transfer its remaining assets within six months or a longer period allowed by the Commissioner to specified entities.55 Failure to do so will result in the inclusion of an amount in its taxable income.56 A detailed discussion of the consequences of the withdrawal of an entity's approval does not form part of the scope of this Note.
+On withdrawal of its approval, the affected entity must transfer or take reasonable steps to transfer its remaining assets within six months or a longer period allowed by the Commissioner to specified entities.
+Failure to do so will result in the inclusion of an amount in its taxable income.
+A detailed discussion of the consequences of the withdrawal of an entity's approval does not form part of the scope of this Note.